- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 The concept of civilians directly participating in hostilities has been introduced into IHL in order to take into account the specificities of certain situations of armed conflict.
 The definition of military objectives includes objects which may have dual civilian and military use and whose destruction must therefore respect the principles of precaution and proportionality.

 ☞ War is a part of history and international relations.
-It is a transitional phase and must be conducted in a way that does not make a return to peace impossible.
+It is a transitional phase in inter- or intra-state relations.
+It must be conducted in a way that does not make a return to peace impossible.
 Over the years, various sources of IHL have established the rules and principles that limit the choice of methods and means of warfare.

-•The four Geneva Conventions of 1949, their two Additional Protocols of 1977 and the rules of CIHL of 2005 have codified the main principles governing the use of armed force: military necessity, distinction, precaution and proportionality.
+- The four Geneva Conventions of 1949, their two Additional Protocols of 1977 and the rules of CIHL of 2005 have codified the main principles governing the use of armed force in the conduct of hostilities: military necessity, distinction, precaution and proportionality.

-•IHL and ICL define the violations that constitute grave breaches of IHL and war crimes.
-They establish special mechanisms to punish the perpetrators of such crimes under disciplinary and criminal military procedures but also under the principle of universal jurisdiction and the jurisdiction of the International Criminal Court (ICC).
+- IHL and ICL define the violations that constitute grave breaches of IHL and war crimes.
+They establish special mechanisms to punish the perpetrators of such crimes under national (disciplinary or criminal, military or civilian) or international proceedings in accordance with the Statute of the International Criminal Court (ICC)., as well as under the principle of universal jurisdiction.

-**The right to choose the methods and means of warfare is not unlimited.
-Both conventional and customary international law impose restrictions on the production and use of certain weapons.
+The right to choose the methods and means of warfare is not unlimited.
+Both conventional and customary international law imposes restrictions on the production and use of certain weapons.

 Specific international conventions explicitly regulate or prohibit the retention, manufacture and use of certain types of weapons.
 Although these rules are intended to be binding only on States that have ratified them, some of these conventions are considered to be part of the CIHL rules (CIHL rules 72-86).
 They are therefore binding on all States.
 Such specific conventional and customary regimes apply to: